taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Type** : Optional

 **Description** :
-Use or not suexec to a target user.
+Enable or disable suexec usage with a target user.

 ---